s-gbz/grilborzer.github.io/_posts/2021-01-10-red-sparrow-review.md

 So, the movie was finally published on german Netflix.
 I distincly remember wondering myself whether I should go to the cinema to watch it.
-(The premise is simple -
-A prima ballerina is recruited into a special service after being almost crippled.)
+(The premise is simple - A prima ballerina is recruited into a special service after being almost crippled.)
 Long story short: It's worth a shot, but don't break a leg (pun intended).

 # Capturing cinematography
 Red Sparrow thrives on its photography.
-I won't pretend to distinuish between "all the emotions" that are supposed to be conveyed via the choice of shots.
-However, I can testify that I was sold 5 minutes into the action.
+I won't pretend to distinuish between "all the emotions" that are supposed to be conveyed via the choice of shots, however, I can testify that I was sold 5 minutes into the action.
 We have ultra wide angles not only to establish, but also shoot whole scenes.

 Our protagonist Dominica can read people like books (that's what they say at least).
-Maybe it's a way to share her "widened view" with us, the audience.
-I loved it.
+Maybe it's a way to share her "widened view" with us, the audience - I loved it.

 ## A selection of shots
 Other than that we see a variety of interesting angles.